Massive IoT Access With NOMA in 5G Networks and Beyond Using Online Competitiveness and Learning: Abstract

 \section{Abstract}

-This paper studies the problem of online user grouping, scheduling and power allocation in beyond 5G cellular-based Internet of things networks.
-Due to the massive number of devices trying to be granted to the network, non-orthogonal multiple access method is adopted in order to accommodate multiple devices in the same radio resource block.
-Different from most previous works, the objective is to maximize the number of served devices while allocating their transmission powers such that their real-time requirements as well as their limited operating energy are respected.
-First, we formulate the general problem as a mixed integer non-linear program (MINLP) that can be transformed easily to MILP for some special cases.
-Second, we study its computational complexity by characterizing the NP-hardness of different special cases.
-Then, by dividing the problem into multiple NOMA grouping and scheduling subproblems, efficient online competitive algorithms are proposed.
-Further, we show how to use these online algorithms and combine their solutions in a reinforcement learning setting to obtain the power allocation and hence the global solution to the problem.
-Our analysis are supplemented by simulation results to illustrate the performance of the proposed algorithms with comparison to optimal and state-of-the-art methods.
+This paper studies the problem of online user grouping, scheduling, and power allocation for massive Internet of things (IoT) access in beyond 5G networks using non-orthogonal multiple access (NOMA).
+NOMA has been identified as a promising technology to accommodate a large number of devices using a limited number of radio resources.
+In this work, the objective is to maximize the number of served devices while allocating their transmission powers such that their real-time requirements as well as their limited operating energy are respected.
+First, we formulate the problem as a mixed-integer non-linear program (MINLP) that can be transformed to MILP for some special cases.
+Second, we study its NP-hardness in different cases.
+Then, by dividing the problem into multiple NOMA grouping and scheduling subproblems, an efficient online competitive algorithm is proposed to solve each subproblem.
+Next, we show how to use the proposed online algorithm as a black box and how to combine the obtained solutions to each subproblem in a reinforcement learning setting to obtain the power allocation for each NOMA group.
+Our analyses are supplemented by simulation results to illustrate the performance of the proposed algorithms in comparison to optimal and state-of-the-art methods.

 [1]{ \begingroup \thefootnote

 \endgroup }